Chardham Tourist Guide Services

-• But if you prefer to avoid the pilgrim crowds, wait till the monsoon recedes and make your travel plans during post-monsoon months of September and October.
+May-June is the most preferred time.
+But if you prefer to avoid the pilgrim crowds, wait till the monsoon recedes and make your travel plans during the post-monsoon months of September and October.

-2. What are the Permits Required?
-Does one need a Medical Fitness Certificate?
+2. What Are the Permits Required?
+Does One Need a Medical Fitness Certificate?

 4. When to Book Transportation?

-Since the number of pilgrims for Chardham Yatra is on the rise with every year, waiting till the last minute to book transportation is not a good idea.
-Make sure you get confirmed flight/train tickets that get you till Delhi/Haridwar/Dehradun, the typical sites from where the journey begins, well in advance of your departure date.
-Also, if you are planning to visit the temples via road, confirm your booking with local drivers who have years of expertise behind the wheel in traversing the mountainous trails.
-If you plan to travel via helicopter packages, make sure your seats are held and confirmed by the helicopter companies.
-Also, there are buses that ply along the roads towards all these pilgrimage stopovers.
-One can depend on them as well.
+If you are planning to visit the temples via road, confirm your booking with local drivers who have years of expertise behind the wheel in traversing the mountainous trails.
+And if you plan to travel via helicopter packages, make sure your seats are held and confirmed by the helicopter companies.

 5. What do I Pack?